This three-part series guides you through Amazonian plants: their uses, benefits, traditions, research, stories and magic.

 Morgan is on the Board of Directors for Ayahuasca.com, he has written for Reality Sandwich, hosted Evolver Intensives, illustrated Peter Gorman’s book: Ayahuasca in My Blood, published Espiritu: a book of plants.

-Each session is 120 minutes long, with an hour and a half of presentation and 30 minutes of Q&A in which you will have the chance to ask your questions directly to Morgan.
+Each session is 120 minutes long, with an hour and a half of presentation and 30 minutes of Q&A with the original live audience.

 Requirements: Broadband/high-speed internet connection, web browser, desktop or notebook computer. iPhones and iPads NOT supported as of this time.